Together-Java/TJ-Bot/Contributing.md

 First off, thank you for considering contributing to TJ-Bot. :tada:

-TJ-Bot is an open source project, and we love to receive contributions from our community — **you**!
+TJ-Bot is an open-source project, and we love to receive contributions from our community — **you**!
 There are many ways to contribute, from writing tutorials, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into TJ-Bot itself.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## Ground Rules

 * Create [issues](https://github.com/Together-Java/TJ-Bot/issues) for any major changes and enhancements that you wish to make, as well as for reporting any sort of bugs.
-For more lighthearted talks, you can use [discussions](https://github.com/Together-Java/TJ-Bot/discussions).
+For more light-hearted talks, you can use [discussions](https://github.com/Together-Java/TJ-Bot/discussions).
 Discuss things transparently and get community feedback.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.

 ## Your First Contribution